AnirudhSinghRajora/Image-Mania/phases/phase4.md

 - **Expose the UI on port 3000.**

 ### 📝 Challenge:
 Customizing a dashboard requires editing YAML configuration files.
-You will need to link your filebrowser, it-tools, and stirling-pdf into the dashboard.
+You will need to link your filebrowser, it-tools, and stirling-pdf into the dashboard(Optional, if you do it, extra points).

 Check the [Homepage Documentation](https://gethomepage.dev/configs/) for how to add services.